IBM-Design/design-website/src/content/teams/teams.md

 Rather than siloing designers into a single organization, we distribute them throughout teams and business units across IBM.

 Embedding designers directly into the business allows them to build a rigorous understanding of the domain they’re working in.
-This knowledge, in turn, helps them align and collaborate more effectively with developers, engineers, Product managers, and all of the other disciplines that must come together to deliver a great outcome.
+This knowledge, in turn, helps them align and collaborate more effectively with developers, engineers, product managers, and all of the other disciplines that must come together to deliver a great outcome.

 </column>
 <column lg="8" offset_lg="4" md="5" fade="true">